 \section{Abstract}

-Sparse Mixture of Experts (SMoE) performs conditional computation by selectively activating a subset of experts, thereby enabling scalable parameter growth in large language models (LLMs).
-However, the expanded parameter scale exceeds the memory capacity of a single device, necessitating distributed deployment for inference.
-This setup introduces two critical challenges: (1) \textit{Communication Issue}: Transferring features to devices with activated experts leads to significant communication overhead.
-(2) \textit{Computational Load Issue}: Skewed expert activation overloads certain GPUs, resulting in load imbalance across devices.
-Among these, communication overhead is identified as the main bottleneck in SMoE inference.
-Nevertheless, reducing communication between devices may exacerbate computational load imbalance, leading to device idleness and resource waste.
-Therefore, we present~\ours, short for \textbf{\underline{G}}rouping and \textbf{\underline{R}}eplic\textbf{\underline{a}}tion with Lo\textbf{\underline{c}}ality-Awar\textbf{\underline{e}} Routing for S\textbf{\underline{MoE}} inference.~\ours is a co-optimization framework that jointly reduces communication overhead and alleviates computational load imbalance.
-Specifically, the framework comprises two key phases: \ding{172} \textit{Grouping \& Replication}: This phase groups experts based on their affinity to reduce cross-device communication.
-Additionally, dynamic replication is applied to address load skew, improving computational load balance across GPUs. \ding{173} \textit{Routing}: This phase employs a locality-aware routing strategy with load prediction.
-It prioritizes local replicas to minimize communication overhead and balances requests across remote replicas when necessary.
-Experiments on diverse models and multi-node, multi-GPU environments demonstrate that~\ours efficiently reduces end-to-end inference latency, achieving up to \textbf{3.79$\times$} speedup over state-of-the-art systems.
-Code for~\ours will be released upon acceptance.
+Sparse Mixture of Experts (SMoE) enables scalable parameter growth in large language models (LLMs) by selectively activating a subset of experts, and its large parameter count necessitates distributed deployment for inference.
+However, distributed inference faces a critical dilemma: although communication overhead constitutes the primary bottleneck, reducing it often exacerbates computational load imbalance, leading to resource waste.
+In this paper, we present~\ours, which stands for \textbf{\underline{G}}rouping and \textbf{\underline{R}}eplic\textbf{\underline{a}}tion with Lo\textbf{\underline{c}}ality-Awar\textbf{\underline{e}} Routing for S\textbf{\underline{MoE}} inference. \ours is a lossless co-optimization framework that integrates expert grouping to reduce communication and dynamic replication to correct load skew, together with locality-aware routing to resolve replica selection.
+To underpin this coordinated optimization in multi-node settings, \ours adopts a hierarchical sparse communication design that reduces cross-node traffic while implicitly aligning execution across nodes, thereby mitigating synchronization overhead.
+Experiments on diverse models and multi-node, multi-GPU environments demonstrate that~\ours efficiently reduces end-to-end inference latency, achieving up to \textbf{4.66$\times$} speedup over existing systems, and the code will be released upon acceptance.